 - Bake for about 25 minutes, or until pastry is golden brown and the blueberry filling is bubbly.
 Let pies cool for 10 minutes on baking sheet before removing to wire rack to cool completely.

 - Stir together all glaze ingredients and drizzle over cooled hand pies.
 Let glaze cool to set.

-- Hand pies are best eaten the day they are made.
-However, they prove mighty good the next day, or after being frozen, when warmed up on a baking stone in the oven.
+Hand pies are best eaten the day they are made.
+However, they are very good the next day, or after being frozen, when warmed up on a baking stone in the oven.
 Just set the stone in the oven and preheat to 275° F. Set hand pies on the stone and warm for 5 to 8 minutes.

 Nutrition Information:Yield: 12 Serving Size: 1

 Amount Per Serving: Calories: 313Total Fat: 16gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 56mgSodium: 215mgCarbohydrates: 40gFiber: 2gSugar: 17gProtein: 4g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.